Sleep is vital to a child’s physical and mental development.

 - Giving a warm bath

-If it’s unavoidable for your child to bottle feed in order to fall sleep, ascertain that you only give him or her water.
+If it’s unavoidable for your child to bottle feed in order to fall asleep, ascertain that you only give him or her water.
 Should your child refuse this idea, make them understand that the mouth is not a sterile environment.
-If not removed, bacterial plaques are allowed to mature undisturbed overnight.
-The sugar in juices and milk reacts with these bacteria, causing cavities and gum problems.
+If not removed, bacteria are allowed to mature undisturbed overnight.
+The sugar in juice and milk reacts with these bacteria, causing cavities and gum problems.
 Brushing immediately after drinking sugary beverages is not advisable as this can cause enamel erosion.

 Make sure that the noise level is low and that the room is quiet and dark.
-If the child is afraid of the sinister feel of a dark room, slightly open the bedroom door and allow the hall light on or turn on a faint night light.
+If the child is afraid of the sinister feel of a dark room, slightly open the bedroom door, and leave the hallway light on.
+You can also opt for a nightlight or dim lamp.

 This may sound harsh, but this is a good way of letting kids know that once they’re in bed, they have to stay in it.
 Children are very inventive in parent conditioning.